TIPS TO AVOID HOLIDAY DEBT FROM OUR CREDIT COUNSELLING TEAM

 Managing spending is the best way to avoid debt.
-The best way to do this is to set boundaries and limits when it comes to spending, entertaining, and gift giving.
+The best way to do this is to set boundaries and limits for spending, entertaining, and gift-giving.
 Here are some of the top tips from our credit counselling service professionals:

-- A great way to set a realistic budget is to look at your bank accounts and credit card statements to see your spending over the holidays last year (or save all of your receipts during the holidays this year and total them up at the end of the season).
-Looking at the real numbers will tell you approximately how much extra you spend over the holidays, and how much you should budget for in the future.
+A great way to set a realistic budget is to look at your bank accounts and credit card statements to see your spending over the holidays last year (or save all of your receipts during the holidays this year and total them up at the end of the season).
+The real numbers will tell you approximately how much extra you spend over the holidays and how much you should budget for in the future.

-- Start saving in advance.
-Set a small amount aside each month throughout the year in anticipation of your increased spending over the holidays.
+Start saving in advance.
+Set a small amount aside each month throughout the year to anticipate your increased spending over the holidays.

-- Talk to family, friends and coworkers about expectations with respect to gift-giving.
+Talk to family, friends and coworkers about expectations concerning gift-giving.
 Suggest a Secret Santa or gift exchange with bigger groups, set a dollar limit on gifts, or agree to forego gifts altogether and focus on the time you spend together.

-- Avoid the temptation to buy things simply because they are on sale.
-Black Friday and Boxing Day sales are difficult to resist, but before buying anything, consider whether you really need it or are just buying it because it is a “good deal.”
+Avoid the temptation to buy things simply because they are on sale.
+Black Friday and Boxing Day sales are challenging to resist, but before buying anything, consider whether you really need it or are just buying it because it is a “good deal.”

-- Save all of your receipts so you can return items if you realize you don’t need the item or have overspent after you get them home.
+Save all of your receipts to return items if you realize you don’t need the item or have overspent after you get them home.